Skip to main content

 How does a centrifugal pump work?

-What is a centrifugal pump characteristic curve?
+What is the characteristic curve of a centrifugal pump?

 What fluids are centrifugal pumps suitable for?